Uncovering the Genes at the Foundation of Alcohol Dependence

 Bowles Lectureship Award 2018, University of North Carolina at Chapel Hill

-Tamara Phillips, PARC Center Director, received the Bowles Lectureship Award from the Bowles Center for Alcohol Studies at the University of North Carolina at Chapel Hill in recognition of her distinguished career and research on alcoholism and alcohol abuse.
+Tamara Richards (aka Tamara Phillips), PARC Center Director, received the Bowles Lectureship Award from the Bowles Center for Alcohol Studies at the University of North Carolina at Chapel Hill in recognition of her distinguished career and research on alcoholism and alcohol abuse.
 Her remarkable research discoveries on the genetic dissection of behavioral traits associated with risk for the development of alcoholism and drug abuse were noted at the award ceremony.
 Her discoveries also include brain and behavioral mechanisms of alcohol, nicotine, and methamphetamine addiction including acute and chronic effects associated with drug reward and behavioral sensitivity.
 Dr. Phillips presented a lecture entitled "The rough road to identification of genes that impact substance use disorders."

 Adolescent Brain Cognitive Development (ABCD) study award, 2015-2020